-Note: Refer to the Relay (or Classroom) Getting Started page and click Details (Relay- Step 3, see the example below. or Classroom- Step 2.) for the App ID and URL.
+Note: Refer to the Relay (Step 3) or Classroom (Step 2) Getting Started page and click Details for the App ID and URL.
 You can also find your organization-specific App ID and URL on Relay’s Settings > Chrome Extension page.

 Once added, the App ID is listed in the Total to force install list.
 Click Save to push the extension.

 Ensure Extensions are Allowed